 - Working with the private sector, legislative, and other government ministries through trade policy consultations

-- Age: Under the age of 40 (to be eligible for the inaugural cohort of Emerging Female Leaders, candidate must be born on or after 1 June 1979)
+- Age: 40 or under (to be eligible for this year’s cohort of Korea’s Emerging Female Leaders, candidate must be born in or after 1983.)

 - Language Skills: Fluent in spoken and written English

-- Professional Experience: Academic background and some work experience in trade-related field.
+- Professional Experience: Background in a trade-related field and some work experience preferred.
 Relevant fields include: